kiloumanjaro/SyntaxChecker/README.md

-# Syntax Checker for C Code
+# Syntax Checker for C

 ## General Description
 Before a compiler converts a source file into machine-readable code, the syntax of the source file is checked first.
-For this MP, you are going to simulate this syntax checking for source code written in C.
+This program simulates syntax checking for source code written in C.

 ## Scope
-The MP will require you to check the syntax of the following expressions in C:
+This program checks the syntax of the following expressions in C:

-- Variable declaration
+- Variable declarations
-- Function declaration
+- Function declarations

-Pointers and arrays are not in scope for this MP.
+Pointers and arrays are not included.

-### Variable Declaration
+### Variable Declarations
-The MP will stick with primitive types.
-The types are:
+The program verifies variable declarations using primitive types:

 - `int`
 - `char`
 - `float`
 - `double`

-Multiple declarations, including those with initializations, are in scope.
-This also means that identifiers have to be checked.
-They should follow the naming rule of C, i.e., they can start with `_` or any letter from the English alphabet, followed by 0 or more alphanumeric characters, including `_`.
+It supports multiple declarations, including those with initializations.
+Identifiers are checked to ensure they follow C's naming rules: they must start with an underscore (`_`) or a letter, followed by zero or more alphanumeric characters (including underscores).

-#### Samples
+#### Examples
 ```c
 int x;
 char c, h;